4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Have I wasted all this time?

 All of these emotions are normal and valid.
 A satisfied, engaged employee can have a little something from each category.
-The goal of meaningful work anniversary celebrations is to maximize the positive, improving outcomes.
+The goal of meaningful work anniversary celebrations is to maximize the positive.

 Celebrating a work anniversary in meaningful ways

 Making recognition meaningful is a bit like multifactor authentication.
 Two or more factors help verify that the employee is having an authentically awesome experience.
-Make work anniversaries feel whole and unlock stronger engagement with a few types of recognition.
+Work anniversaries are more gratifying when they include a few types of recognition.

 Peer-to-peer recognition

-There are a few important reasons why employees value recognition from their coworkers more than anyone else at work (whether they know it or not):
+There are several important reasons employees value recognition from their coworkers:

 • Their coworkers can relate to their experience more